 Welcome to Mos

 Welcome to Mos.
 Askmos, Inc. (“Askmos,” “Mos,” “Mos.com,” “we” and “us”) provides a cloud-based, financial aid assistance service to help students locate financial aid providers and efficiently submit financial aid applications to these providers (the “Service”).
 These Terms govern your use of the Website only, not the Service.
-Your use of the Service through a free account or a purchased plan is governed by the Service Terms and Conditions located at app.mos.com/service-terms.
+Your use of the Service through a free account or a purchased plan is governed by the Service Terms and Conditions located at www.mos.com/service-terms.

 Eligibility To Use Our Website